zuozhenggh/learning-library/data-management-library/sharding/eshop/eshop.md

   Your order workflow goes from Placed to Shipped, then OFD (out for delivery), and finally Delivered.
  ![](./images/new1.png " ")

+**Note: Repeat above steps for 5 times and order 5 different items.
+This is required for the next set of labs.**

 ## Task 2: View Reports